mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 work for them and actual members.
 Only members enjoy the protection of the organization and can draw on its resources.
-Membership of an organization can be gained as a result of a career event or benefi t (see page 12) or through roleplaying.
+Membership of an organization can be gained as a result of a career event or benefit (see page 12) or through roleplaying.

 To become a member of the organization, the character must swear allegiance to that organization and agree to obey its